DNibs/s-programming-language/README.md

 Programs may take multiple input variables (`x1`, `x2`, …).
 Additional temporary variables are created on demand and start at 0.

+Note that this is only for educational purposes - not very useful for real-world applications.

 ---

 ## Features